UPBGE/upbge/doc/python_api/rst/bge_types/bge.types.KX_VertexProxy.rst

       :type: Vector((r, g, b, a))

       Black = [0.0, 0.0, 0.0, 1.0], White = [1.0, 1.0, 1.0, 1.0]

-   .. attribute:: colors

-      The color list of the vertex.

-      :type: list of Vector((r, g, b, a))

    .. attribute:: x